Tellusant/docs/articles-posts/predictive-model-evaluation-framework.md

 ---
-title: "How to Specify and Evaluate (but not Build) Predictive Models"
+title: "How to Specify and Evaluate Predictive Models"
 description: "Statistical models are seldom well contextualized and evaluating them becomes a laundry list of observations and questions.
 Here we suggest a structured approach."
 image: /assets/social-card-pub.png
 ---

-# How to Specify and Evaluate (but not Build) Predictive Models
+# How to Specify and Evaluate Predictive Models

 *Work in progress.
 Text getting there.
 Graphs are correct*

 Statistical models are seldom well contextualized and evaluating them becomes a laundry list of observations and questions.
 Here we suggest a structured approach based on the law of threes.
 We use Wittgenstein's numbering system.

+This is not about building models; it is about what happens before and after building.

 <p align="center">
 <img  src="assets/images/tellusant-predictive-model-evaluation-framework.svg" width="500" alt="Tellusant predictive model evaluation framework.svg